"Adopt the pace of nature: her secret is patience."

 In the active direction, patience collapses into impatience and forcing.

-- You mistake speed for effectiveness.
+- We mistake speed for effectiveness.

 The Know-It-All claims efficiency.
 Underneath is anxiety—fear that if he doesn't force it, it won't happen.